 Once you’ve talked about your differences, affirm together that you’d like to find more common ground, in order to help your child learn and grow.
 Find one or two behaviors you’d both like your child to improve.
 Talk about ways you can clearly and effectively help your child take responsibility for improving these behaviors.

 One last thing – try to stay focused on specific behaviors like reducing backtalk, or completing chores, rather than broad concepts like “respect” or “attitude.”
 Those tend to be gray areas in which parents – and adults in general – have lots of disagreements.
 If you find yourselves being drawn into another argument, step back, take a break, and refocus on one or two very specific behaviors.

 Be sure to have these conversations in private, rather than in front of your child.
 Most importantly, agree to present a united front to your child.
 Let her know that she can’t get around the rules by appealing to one parent over another.
 For more help with how to address specific behaviors, check out our article archives HERE.

 Except in cases of abuse, there are no clear cut right or wrong answers when it comes to parenting styles.
 Discussing different ways of reaching your shared family goals is a worthwhile endeavor.
 Just don’t let those arguments get in the way of your parenting.
 One step at a time – one shared goal at a time – you and your co-parent can make a fantastic team.

 For more on parenting differences, you might check out: Differences in Parenting?
-How Your Child May Be Using it Against You, Two Parents, One Plan.
+How Your Child May Be Using it Against You.